-Dairy production, which has been increasing steadily over the past 30 years, reaches 770 million tonnes in 2013.
-According to the OECD, the European Union ranks first among producers, followed by India (18%), The United States of America (12%), and China (5%).
+Dairy production, which has been increasing steadily over the past 30 years, reaches 818 million tons in 2015.
+According to the OECD, the European Union ranks first among producers, followed by India (18%), the United States of America (12%), and China (5%).
 Cow’s milk dominates this production with 83% of the total.

 This growth is explained by the numerical increase of the dairy herd, but also by the productivity improvement, permitted by a better genetic selection.